mitsuba-renderer/enoki/docs/dynamic.rst

 new type ``GPSRecord2<FloatP&>`` (note the ampersand) that was not discussed yet.
 Instead of directly storing data, all of its fields are references pointing to packets of data elsewhere in memory.
-In this case, overwriting a field of this structure of references will change the corresponding entry of the dynamic array.
+In this case, overwriting a field of this structure of references will change the corresponding entry *of the dynamic array*.
 Conceptually, this looks as follows:

 .. image:: dynamic-03.svg
     :width: 600px